vide-collabo/Vide.docs/content/en/docs/vide.ui.fable/getting_started.md

 As your project grows in code size and npm/dotnet dependencies, you should have a look at [Femto](https://github.com/Zaid-Ajaj/Femto), which is a dotnet CLI tool for managing npm packages used by Fable bindings.
 {{< /alert >}}

-## Alternative: Include Vide.Fable in your Existing Project
+## Alternative: Include Vide.UI.Fable in your Existing Project

-Instead of creating a new new *Vide for Fable*" app, you can simply add the [Vide.Fable](https://www.nuget.org/packages/Vide.Fable) NuGet package to an existing Fable project and start using it!
+Instead of creating a new new *Vide for Fable*" app, you can simply add the [Vide.UI.Fable](https://www.nuget.org/packages/Vide.UI.Fable) NuGet package to an existing Fable project and start using it!